adrianbj/ProcessPageFieldSelectCreator/README.md

 This module provides a way to rapidly generate Page fields and the required templates and pages for use as a drop down select (or any other Page field type).

+This module will let you create a full page field setup in literally a few seconds :)

 To use, run Page Field Select Creator from the Setup Menu

 1. Enter a Field Title, eg: Room Types